-Our corporate headquarters are located in Fulton, Maryland in a facility that we lease.
-As of December 31, 2013, our gas- and fluid-handling reportable segment had 12 principal production facilities in the U.S. representing approximately 873,369 and 74,700 square feet of owned and leased space, respectively, and 46 principal production facilities in 20 different countries in Asia, Europe, Central and South America, Australia, and South Africa.
-Additionally, as of December 31, 2013, our fabrication technology operating segment had a total of 4 production facilities in the U.S., representing a total of 1.3 million square feet of owned and leased facilities, respectively, in 13 countries in Central and Eastern Europe, Central and South America and Asia.
+Our corporate headquarters are located in Annapolis Junction, Maryland in a facility that we lease.
+As of December 31, 2014, our gas- and fluid-handling reportable segment had 11 principal production facilities in the U.S. representing approximately 748,508 and 63,700 square feet of owned and leased space, respectively, and 46 principal production facilities in 19 different countries in Asia, Europe, the Americas, Australia and South Africa, representing a total of 2.7 million and 0.8 million square feet of owned and leased space, respectively.
+Additionally, as of December 31, 2014, our fabrication technology operating segment had a total of 6 production facilities in the U.S., representing a total of 1.3 million and 0.4 million square feet of owned and leased space, and 30 outside the U.S., representing a total of 8.2 million and 1.9 million square feet of owned and leased facilities, respectively, in 17 countries in Australia, Central and Eastern Europe, Central and South America and Asia.